Barter items for survival – What would you have to trade in a survival situation?

 Yes, I said it… condoms, we all hate to have to use them but the consequences of not using them could be disastrous now but even more so post-collapse (I have a whole section in my book dedicated to birth control).
 The best ones that I’ve used are the Crown Condoms and at only $15 per 100, they are a great investment for barter and for your own personal use post-collapse.
 People will continue to have sex after a disaster and protection from pregnancy and STD’s will be needed and if you’re the person in your community with the condom stockpile for barter, you’ll be in the catbird seat.

 10. Lighters and Matches

 Lighters and matches for barter should be self-explanatory, but keep in mind that these like condoms and some of the other items mentioned above would most valuable for barter after a major long-term EOTWAWKI type of event.
-Because we don’t know exactly what is going to happen or when it’s best to stockpile smaller amounts of many different barter items than a massive amount of only one or two items.
-Before anyone sends an email telling me that matches have a short self-life, it should be noted that I have matches from over 15 years ago in a glass jar that still strike and burn just as well as the day I put them into storage.
+Because we don’t know exactly what is going to happen or when it’s best to stockpile smaller amounts of many barter items than a massive amount of only one or two items.
+Before anyone sends an email telling me that matches have a short shelf-life, note that I have matches from over 15 years ago in a glass jar that still strike and burn just as well as the day I put them into storage.
 The key is to keep them dry and add a desiccant.

 What barter Items for survival do have you stockpiled?
 Please share your thoughts and comments below.